St Peters - Marden

 St Peters - Marden's median age exceeds the national pattern

-The median age in St Peters-Marden is 40 years, similar to Greater Adelaide's average of 39 years but somewhat older than Australia's median age of 38 years.
-The 15-24 age group comprises 14.3%, higher than Greater Adelaide's percentage, while the 5-14 cohort stands at 9.7%.
-Post-2021 Census data reveals that the 15-24 age group increased from 12.0% to 14.3%, whereas the 45-54 group decreased from 12.8% to 11.3% and the 5-14 group dropped from 10.8% to 9.7%.
-Population forecasts for 2041 indicate significant demographic changes in St Peters-Marden, with the 85+ age group set to grow by 90%, reaching 865 people from 456.
-Notably, combined 65+ age groups will account for 59% of total population growth, reflecting the area's aging demographic profile.
-Conversely, the 0-4 cohort shows minimal growth of 0%.
+The median age in St Peters - Marden as of 2021 is 40 years, similar to Greater Adelaide's average of 39 years but somewhat older than Australia's median age of 38 years.
+The 15-24 age group constitutes 14.3% of the population compared to Greater Adelaide, while the 5-14 cohort makes up 9.7%.
+Post-census data shows that the 15-24 age group has grown from 12.0% in the previous census to 14.3%, the 45-54 cohort has declined from 12.8% to 11.3%, and the 5-14 group has dropped from 10.8% to 9.7%.
+Population forecasts for 2041 indicate significant demographic changes in St Peters - Marden, with the 85+ age group projected to grow by 89% (from 407 to 865 people).
+The combined 65+ age groups are expected to account for 60% of total population growth, reflecting the area's aging demographic profile.
+Conversely, the 0-4 cohort is projected to decline by 1 person.

 Frequently Asked Questions - Age